2026 Victorian state election: Previous election and parliament

-The Daniel Andrews-led Labor government won power in 2014 after winning a majority of seats in the Legislative Assembly at the 2014 state election.
-Labor has been in government for all but one term since 1999.
-Andrews was re-elected at the 2018 state election and again at the 2022 state election, winning 56 seats.
-The Liberal/National Coalition gained one seat to 28 seats, the Greens won 4 seats.
+The Labor Party, led by Daniel Andrews, was elected into government at the 2014 election.
+Labor has been in government for all but one term since the 1999 election.
+Andrews' government was re-elected at the 2018 election and again at the 2022 election, winning 56 seats.
+The Liberal–National Coalition gained one seat to 28 seats, the Greens won 4 seats.
 In the Legislative Council, the Labor party won 15 of the 40 seats.

-Daniel Andrews announced his resignation as Premier and leader of the Victorian Labor Party at a press conference on 26 September 2023; a resignation that was formally effected the following day.
+Andrews announced his resignation as premier and leader of the Labor Party on 26 September 2023, the resignation being formally effected the following day.
 This precipitated a leadership election within the Labor party-room, which was won unopposed by Deputy Premier Jacinta Allan following hours of intense negotiations between members of Labor's left and right factions.
 Allan, of the left, was elected leader, with right-faction member and Education Minister Ben Carroll as her deputy.
 Allan became the second female premier in the state's history, following Joan Kirner's 1990–1992 premiership.
 The government is seeking a fourth consecutive four-year term.

 Following the Liberal/National Coalition's defeat, Opposition Leader and Liberal leader Matthew Guy announced in his post-election concession speech he would resign the leadership of the party.
 This ensured a leadership election was held for the position, at which newly elected member for Hawthorn John Pesutto defeated Brad Battin by one vote in a secret ballot of Liberal party-room MPs.

-Since the 2022 state election, and the January 2023 supplementary election in Narracan, there have been four by-elections: the August 2023 Warrandyte by-election, the November 2023 Mulgrave by-election, and the February 2025 Werribee and Prahran by-elections.
-In the first three cases, the incumbent's party successfully retained the seat; in Prahran, the incumbent Greens were defeated by the Liberal candidate.
+Since the 2022 state election, and the January 2023 supplementary election in Narracan, there have been five by-elections: the August 2023 Warrandyte by-election, the November 2023 Mulgrave by-election, the February 2025 Werribee and Prahran by-elections, and the May 2026 Nepean by-election.
+In Prahran, the incumbent Greens – whose member had turned independent before resigning – were defeated by the Liberal candidate.
+At the other four by-elections, the incumbent's party successfully retained the seat.

 Aside from this, the Assembly's composition has been altered by the removal of Will Fowles and Darren Cheeseman from the Labor caucus in October 2023 and April 2024 respectively, with both now sitting on the crossbench as "Independent Labor" MPs.
 The resignation of Sam Hibbins from the Greens on 1 November 2024 also resulted in his sitting on the crossbench as an Independent MP until resigning from Parliament on 23 November, resulting in the Prahran by-election.

-On 27 December 2024, a leadership spill resulted in Brad Battin replacing John Pesutto as leader of the Liberal/National Coalition.
+On 27 December 2024, a leadership spill resulted in Brad Battin replacing John Pesutto as Liberal leader and leader of the opposition.
+Pesutto's leadership came under intense pressure after a federal court judgement finding he defamed Liberal parliamentarian Moira Deeming and was ordered to pay $300,000 in damages.
+Battin's leadership lasted 11 months, as he was defeated in another leadership spill on 18 November 2025 by Kew MP Jess Wilson.
+Media reporting quoted several Liberal MPs on background complaining about Battin's alleged lack of focus on issues other than Victoria's crime rates.

-On 18 November 2025, a leadership spill resulted in Jess Wilson replacing Brad Battin as leader of the Liberal/National Coalition.